-9.4 PRE-DISASSEMBLY INSPECTION OF COUPLER LOWER HALF SUBASSEMBLY
+9.5 PRE-DISASSEMBLY INSPECTION OF COUPLER LOWER HALF SUBASSEMBLY

-It is recommended that a "lift test" be performed to determine the extent of wear to the collar and coupler body, as well as an inspection for excessive wear to lugs and mating surfaces be performed prior to disassembly of the coupler.
-Coupler Wear Gauge, part number 61362, should be utilized for determining wear to the coupler.
-The wear gauge is designed to give a quick, convenient and accurate method of checking aggregate wear of all related parts in the lower half coupler.
-The following instructions are provided to assist in performing a "lift test" and utilizing the wear gauge:
+It is recommended that Coupler Wear Gauge, part number 61362, be utilized prior to disassembly of the coupler.
+The wear gauge is designed to give a quick, convenient and accurate method of checking aggregate wear of all related parts in the coupler.
+The following instructions are provided to assist in utilizing the wear gauge: